 Yes, the MISHA knee system is available.
 It is an implantable shock absorber (ISA) that is a good option for patients with early medial knee osteoarthritis.

-You should see a pediatric orthopedic surgeon experienced in sports or a sports surgeon experienced with patellar instability in your area as they have relevant experience with the growth plate.
+You should see a pediatric orthopedic surgeon experienced in sports or a sports surgeon experienced with patellar instability in your area, as they have relevant experience with the growth plate.

 Every surgeon rehabs their osteotomies differently.
 I recommend using a lot of cold therapy and making sure to fully straighten your knee and bend to 90 degrees when sitting.
 Quad sets also help keep your quad from atrophying too much.

-No, unfortunately bracing doesn’t really work for constant hyperextension (genu recurvatum).
+No, unfortunately, bracing doesn’t really work for constant hyperextension (genu recurvatum).

 We don’t treat genu recurvatum operatively, but a good physical therapist can help you train your legs to try to avoid locking them out fully in recurvatum.